 Through the College-Level Examination Program (CLEP), persons of all ages and backgrounds have an opportunity to obtain recognition for college-level achievement, regardless of where or how the knowledge was acquired.
 Anyone entering or currently attending Chatfield may take CLEP examinations and seek credit by submitting an official CLEP transcript to the College for evaluation.
 CLEP tests cannot count for more than five semester classes.
-Also, CLEP credit does not count toward the seventeen hours of residency required by Chatfield College.
-Chatfield College will award credit for CLEP, DSST, and ECE examinations.
+Also, CLEP credit does not count toward the seventeen hours of residency required by the College.
+Chatfield will award credit for CLEP, DANTES Subject Standardization Test (DSST), and Excelsior College Examinations (ECE) examinations.